SourenP/quadots/README.md

 Points on the 2D space are called *dots* and have an x/y coordinate, a velocity, a direction and a type.
 The significance of the a type of dot is up to the user to define.

-The library provides functions to define the behavior of dots movement such as:
+The library provides functions to get information about dots and manipulate their behavior based on that.
-* get/set dot velocity
-* get/set dot direction
-* get/set dot type
-* get N nearest neighbors
-* get distance from another dot

 ### Implementation
 **Dot:**